dathomasss/Churn_prediction_model/README.md

 # Churn_prediction_model
-As a Data Analyst  for a bank, I built a churn prediction pipeline on a 10k-client dataset.
-By analyzing demographics and financials, I focused on maximizing Recall to identify the largest volume of at-risk customers.
-This strategy minimized missed detections, enabling proactive retention campaigns
+As a Data Analyst  for a retail bank, I was tasked with addressing customer attrition using a dataset of 10,000 clients.
+The dataset includes demographic details and financial behaviors.
+The primary objective was to build a machine learning pipeline to predict which customers are likely to close their accounts.
+The goal is to identify the largest possible volume of potential churners, minimizing missed detections, to enable proactive retention campaigns.